 I deliberately made this my goal for 2017, and even though I didn’t know how I would do it, I told myself I would travel and learn new things (including snowboarding), cultures, meet new people, and expand my capacity for growth as a human.

 From there, I hustled and networked, and landed a few more awesome clients that allowed me to finally be out of the office for good.
-This took 4 months, but in the meantime, I booked trips to Seattle, Ireland and Alaska.
-I wanted to travel no matter what.
+When I think about it, I still can’t believe it all happened in four short months.
+I was in my make-it-happen mode so I booked trips to Seattle, Ireland, and Alaska.

 Work while travel, it can be done

-My next challenge I faced was fine tuning the act of balancing work while traveling.
+Back when I was consulting, I struggled with fine-tuning my work-travel balance.
 How do you see a new city and get your projects done?
-I decided to read up and learn every single productivity and focused-based method to enhance my concentration levels and get more done in less time.
+I decided to read and learn every single productivity and focused-based method to enhance my concentration levels and get more done in less time.

 Here’s an article I wrote about the best ways to be productive.

-I’ll continue filling up these pages with new adventures, so stay tuned…
+I’ll continue filling up these pages with new posts and adventures, as places and cities start loosening travel bans, so stay tuned…